bovino/kong-template-with-docker/README.md

 To use Konga GUI go to (http://localhost:1337), configure an admin user, log in and creatre a connection pointed to http://kong:8001.

-Now you can make a request to a route and see the activated plugin in action.
+Now you can make a request to a route and see one of the the activated plugin in action.
 To perform this, just make a GET request to (http://localhost:8000/v1/my-plugin-data).

+You can also make POST requests to the URL http://localhost:8000/v3/my-plugin-data to see a JS plugin performing some body validation and printing.

 To confirm the plugin is activated and working, look the response headers or check the logs being printed in the terminal (running docker-compose with -d flag).